eccenca/ecc-gui-elements/README.md

                 <CardTitle
                     className="my-own-class"
-                    border={false|true} // boolean, horizontal border under title, default: true documentLevel={1..6} // integer, headline level of title, parameter only used if title content is a string (not a react/dom element), default: 2
+                    border={false|true} // boolean, horizontal border under title, default: true documentLevel={'h1'..'h6'} // string, headline level of title, parameter only used if title content is a string (not a react/dom element), default: 'h2'
                 >
                     Card title
                 </CardTitle>